 The verdict was 27 points for Tuttorosso and 16 points for Hunt’s.
 The differences did not stop there.
 Tuttorosso uses non-BPA/BPS lined cans and are non-GMO project verified.
 They are also made in the USA and have no artificial flavors or colors.
 I am guessing that is why Hunt’s looked more red.
 I’ll have to investigate that more.
 Tuttorosso also uses family owned and operated growers.
 They are also trying to be more eco-friendly and strive to be Landfill free by 2017.
 I had to look up what that meant.
 It was a new term to me, but one I am going to look for with other companies.
 What it means is that less than one percent of their process waste, including manufacturing, office, packaging, etc is being sent to a landfill as waste.

 Try it for yourself.
 Buy a can of Tuttorosso and Hunt’s and take the challenge.
 You will be amazed at the difference.
-Then make this delicious soup recipe
+Then make this delicious roasted tomato soup recipe.

 If you want to be sure to see Food Done Light’s next recipe, Wedge Salad, subscribe by email below.
 You won’t want to miss it.